bswck/slothy/docs/usage.md

 !!! tip
     Pick your weapons carefully.
-If lazy importing with _slothy_ doesn't make your codebase signicantly easier to maintain, then maybe it's a bad idea to use it.
+If lazy importing with _slothy_ doesn't make your codebase significantly easier to maintain, then maybe it's a bad idea to use it.

 This document aims to present general recommendations when using _slothy_.